Tony Blair recalls famous incident in which John Prescott hit a protester

 Lord Prescott hit the headlines on the general election campaign trail in 2001 after throwing a left-handed punch at a man who threw an egg at him.

-The ex-merchant seaman earned the nickname “two jabs” following the incident in Rhyl, north Wales – a variation on the “two Jags” he was called for his fondness for luxury cars.
+The ex-merchant seaman earned the nickname “two jabs” following the incident in Rhyl, North Wales – a variation on “two Jags”, which referred to his fondness for luxury cars.

 Clearly emotional, he said: “I was just thinking this morning about the the time when in the 2001 election – remember when someone smashed an egg on his head and he turned around and he punched the guy and laid him out?